Meadowlarke/Bibliography/Bibliography.md

 215: Summary.

-##### Simon, George T. "A Veteran Gospen Singer Thinks Jazz Should Have a Soul but "Gospel Penetrates Deeper."
+##### Simon, George T. "A Veteran Gospen Singer Thinks Jazz Should Have a Soul but 'Gospel Penetrates Deeper.'"
 In _The Mahalia Jackson Reader,_ edited by Mark Burford, 52--54.
 Oxford: Oxford University Press, 2020.

 53: Jackson's views on the emotional and metaphysical differences between gospel and jazz.